material-motion/material-motion/overview.md

 The Material Motion team spans platforms, languages, personalities, and skill sets.
 We're driven by a common desire to improve the state of the art in interactive application design.

 The Starmap is our forum for proposing and hashing out ideas.
-It allows us to converge on shared ideas and to discuss long-term goals.
+It allows us to converge on shared considerations and to discuss long-term goals.

 ## Our goals